jmduke/jmduke-jekyll/_posts/checking-for-debug-in-swift.md

 ---
-Title: "Checking for Debug mode in Swift"
+title: "Checking for Debug mode in Swift"
 Date: 2017-02-06 00:00:00
 Tags: ["swift"]
+layout: post
 ---

 <p>There are often a bunch of times where you want to write Swift code that only executes when you’re in Debug mode.
 Some